 - Recipients will conduct themselves in a professional manner in accordance with the standards set out by their teaching or early learning associations.
-Failure to do so would be seen to undermine the credibility, integrity or relevance of the Prime Minister’s Awards program, or to detract from the original conditions upon which the Award was given.
+Failure to do so would be seen to undermine the credibility, integrity or relevance of the PMA program, or to detract from the original conditions upon which the award was given.

 - Recipients must not have been subject to official professional sanction by an adjudicating body, professional association or other organization.

-- Recipients must not have been convicted of a criminal offence in which he or she has not received a pardon for.
+- Recipients must not have been convicted of a criminal offence in which they have not received a pardon for.

-The above standards are fundamental to being selected as a Prime Minister’s Award recipient.
-Should recipients fail to abide by these standards, the Prime Minister’s Awards program reserves the right to: a) remove the recipient’s name/school/centre affiliation from its website and from any other vehicle or publication it may use to promote exemplary teaching and early childhood education in Canada, and/or b) revoke a Prime Minister’s Award.
+The above standards are fundamental to being selected as a PMA recipient.
+Should recipients fail to abide by these standards, the PMA program reserves the right to: a) remove the recipient's name/school/centre affiliation from its website and from any other vehicle or publication it may use to promote exemplary teaching and early childhood education in Canada, and/or b) revoke a PMA.
 This latter option would immediately apply in cases where a teaching or early childhood education certification has been withdrawn for reasons of professional misconduct and instances in which a recipient has been convicted of a criminal offence.